- Finding Support

 Take advantage of your student studying at Carleton by coming and spending some time in Canada’s capital city!
 There are many fantastic sights to see in Ottawa as well as tons of museums, galleries, festivals, and of course parliament!
 Winterlude takes place in February and is a great excuse to come visit during winter, strap on your skates and try out the Rideau Canal!

-While you’re in Ottawa there are lots of hotels to stay at, we’ve compiled a list for you here.
+While you’re in Ottawa there are lots of hotels to stay at, we’ve compiled a list for you on our Admissions website.
 Check out Ottawa’s official tourism site to find out what fantastic events are going on in this great city!